 Also, I always collect inputs from those who won’t be able to join in advance via Slido.
 I ask them to fill out the stop-start-continue survey as well as other polls that we run during the meeting.
 This way, we can include their thoughts and ideas in the meeting so they feel heard and acknowledged once they watch the recording later.

-#9: Leave nothing to chance: Think of all interaction in advance
+#9: Leave nothing to chance: Think of all interactions in advance

 If you want to design a truly interactive team retrospective meeting, think of all the points of interaction as you prepare slides for your meeting.